I rescued some white-winged doves from certain death and rehabilitated them. This article goes through the steps of how I cared for them.

 - Kitchens do not make a good place for the baby.
 Also note that Teflon nonstick pans are hazardous because they give off a fume that is deathly toxic to a small animal's lungs.

-3. Place a Heat Lamp Next to the Baby to Keep It Warm
+3. Place a Heat Lamp Next to Baby for Warmth

 - You can also place a heating pad under the box if you cannot get the lamp close enough to warm the baby.

 - Use your hand to gauge the level of heat coming off of the lamp.